 * To compare top ranking PA schools and download your FREE PA School Prerequisite Worksheet click here

-There are 5 steps you must take to go from zero to PA school hero:
+This post is part of my 5 steps to PA school series to go from zero to PA school hero:

 - Complete the necessary prerequisite coursework